Overview and Mission

 The program is centered at St. Christopher's Hospital for Children, a private, tertiary care pediatric hospital that is the pediatric teaching hospital for the Drexel University College of Medicine.

-The strengths of the program include electron microscopy, nephropathology, transplantation pathology (kidney, liver), neuropathology, tumor pathology, congenital heart disease, cytogenetics, molecular diagnostics, virology, bacteriology, chemistry, hematology and transfusion medicine.
+The strengths of the program include electron microscopy, nephropathology, transplantation pathology (kidney, liver), neuropathology, tumor pathology, congenital heart disease, cytogenetics, molecular diagnostics, virology, bacteriology, chemistry, hematology, and transfusion medicine.
 Staff members belong to the faculty of Drexel University College of Medicine.
 Residents from Drexel University College of Medicine and Temple University rotate through St Christopher's and are under the supervision of the chosen applicant who will be assuming the role of chief resident.

 The fellow is encouraged to write up or participate in the writing of at least one research paper based on cases encountered during training.
-The anatomic pathology department has 1,861 square-feet of diagnostic laboratory space and is located on the ground floor of the hospital in a modern building constructed in 1990.
-The fellow's office is adjacent to a 288 square-foot library/conference room.
+The anatomic pathology department has 1,861 square feet of diagnostic laboratory space and is located on the ground floor of the hospital in a modern building constructed in 1990.
+The fellow's office is adjacent to a 288-square-foot library/conference room.
 The conference room houses an eight-headed Olympus teaching microscope, a video camera/high-definition monitor/microscope set-up for conference projection of microscopic slides to large groups, and a slide projector and built-in screen.

 All equipment is available to the fellow for both service work and research.
-The department employs three full-time, well-trained histotechnologists that can perform special stains, immunohistochemistry and technical aspects of electron microscopy.
+The department employs three full-time, well-trained histotechnologists that can perform special stains, immunohistochemistry, and technical aspects of electron microscopy.
 The department covers funding of small projects.
 Grants from the foundation may be required to fund bigger projects.

 The major focus of the training program is pediatric anatomic pathology.
-The fellow is responsible for the prosection and completion of every autopsy that occurs during the year, with the exception of those that occurs during vacations or weekends off service.
-Under the direct supervision of the attending pathologist, the fellow is responsible for all aspects of the pediatric autopsy, including chart review, prosection and dissection of organs, and completing the clinical, gross, microscopic, and neuropathologic summaries and the final clinic pathologic correlation.
+The fellow is responsible for the prosection and completion of every autopsy that occurs during the year, with the exception of those that occur during vacations or weekends off service.
+Under the direct supervision of the attending pathologist, the fellow is responsible for all aspects of the pediatric autopsy, including chart review, prosection, and dissection of organs, and completing the clinical, gross, microscopic, and neuropathologic summaries and the final clinic pathologic correlation.
 As the fellow gains experience and skill during the year, he or she is given more autonomy in performing autopsies and communicating the results to clinicians.

 The fellow also has surgical pathology responsibilities during most of the year, with the exception of the months spent in clinical pathology and in perinatal pathology.
 When on the surgical pathology service, the fellow is responsible for following each case from point of accession to final sign out.
 The fellow is expected to reach a conclusion and a diagnosis and to answer all pertinent questions that may arise from a pathological lesion found.
 When necessary, the fellow is expected to research difficult cases through reading and computer database searching.